The Authority of Direct Experience

 open to exploring all possibilities, with the discernment that comes from rigorous experiential experimentation.
 Therefore, for a scientist to be given a test-subject whose heart sings a clarion call of awe-striking clarity, that soberly and sanely asserts the immanence of an experiential Reality that can be verified right now by anyone, the only sensible response would be to investigate deeper, to ask, and probe lovingly into the mind of this dear subject with the request to "show me how we can experientially verify this truth too."

-Disastrously, the state of mind operative in most modern, academically decorated, 'scientists' or 'philosophers' is currently so tightly encircled by the belief that Consciousness is an epiphenomenon of physical matter that it omits the legitimacy of investigating the connection between Consciousness and the apparently objective cosmos, for it denigrates the Substance of Consciousness as qualitatively identical to mere 'wispy thought'.
+Disastrously, the state of mind operative in most modern, academically decorated, 'scientists' or 'philosophers' is currently so tightly encircled by the belief that Consciousness is an epiphenomenon of physical matter that it omits the legitimacy of investigating the possibility that Consciousness could be the essential Substance of the apparently objective cosmos, for it denigrates the Substance of Consciousness as qualitatively identical to mere 'wispy thought'.
 In this limiting paradigm, there is a conflation of Consciousness with thought, a conflation that does not stand the test of experiential experimentation.

 Experimenting in the Reality of our current experience, by making some simple observations, we can clearly establish a distinction between the ever-presence of Consciousness and the temporary appearance of thought.
 Consciousness is not fundamentally a thought, for Consciousness witnesses every thought appear and disappear.
 Every thought is observed to be a process of a form coming into existence, transforming a while, coming to an end and ceasing to exist.
 However, Consciousness remains constantly present throughout that apparent process of coming and going.
 As such, the evidence tells us that Consciousness is not limited by or to thought.
 Consciousness is not a thought.
 It is that independent Presence which observes the ephemeral nature of every thought.